Menditect/documentation/docs/api.md

 This document describes the endpoints of MTA's public API.

-To learn **how to** implement the API's in a CI/CD pipeline, read the how-to pages on CI/CD.
+Read the Howto section for information on getting started or implementing these endpoints in a development pipeline.

 To authorize a session for MTA's public API, use Basic (HTTP) Authorization.